 Katherine Bell is the Project Liaison for the Communities of Health Planning Grant at the Center for a New Washington.
 She grew up on the Yakama Reservation, which ignited her passion for social justice on both the community and international levels.
 At the community level, Katherine has directed summer literacy programs for underprivileged children in the Lower Yakima Valley and has worked within the Mount Adams School District with at-risk students, introducing international social justice topics and issues that pertain to their own community and struggles.
 She received a B.A. in English Language & Literature at Central Washington University in Ellensburg, WA and a M. Phil in International Peace Studies at Trinity College in Dublin, Ireland.
 Katherine hopes to continue advocating for low-income communities on both the national and international level, focusing on children’s rights, health and education.

 Melissa McCoy joined us in June 2014 as the Administrative Assistant for the Center for Native Health & Culture and the Center for a New Washington.
 She was raised in Toppenish, Washington and she relishes the diverse cultures in the Yakima Valley.
 Her heritage, passion for the communities, as well as the four seasons which brings out the excellence in its community members, keeps her here.
 Melissa is a descendant of the Yakama and Shoshone tribes.

 Julia Silberman is the outgoing Administrative Assistant for the Center for a New Washington and the Center for Native Health & Culture.
 She has been involved in many aspects of both Centers including research projects, event planning, coordinating and the day to day operations.
 Julia’s interests include culture, collaboration and campus life.
-She is currently attending school to further her education and career.
+We are so grateful for Julia's service and will miss her!